 And here, India is no exception.
-So, if we look into the number of chronic hunger, world over has increased by 30 million up 800 million.
+So, if we look into the number of chronic hunger, the world over has increased by 30 million up to 800 million.
 The deficiency of vitamins and minerals is 2 billion.
 Overweight and obesity which is showing a rising trend, 1.9 billion which over lapse the micro-nutrient deficiency.

 Millets are a big part of the solution because it is a cross-cutting issue right from agriculture to nutrition to health.